-The Board of Control for Cricket in India has zeroed in on UAE as the venue for the upcoming edition of the Indian Premier League, IPL chairman Brijesh Patel confirmed on Tuesday (July 21)
+The BCCI in India has zeroed in on UAE as the venue for the upcoming edition of the IPL 2021.
+Indian Premier League chairman Brijesh Patel confirmed on Tuesday (July 21)

 “We have applied for the government’s permission.
 We will discuss the further course of action in IPL General Council,” he added.

-Earlier, reports said that IPL’s Governing Council will meet in a week or 10 days’ time to plan its next course of action, eyeing UAE as the host this year.
+Earlier, reports said that IPL’s GC will meet in a week’s time to plan its next course of action; eyeing UAE as the host this year.

-“The IPL GC will meet within a week or 10 days and all decisions (including final schedule) will be taken there.
-As of now, the plan is to have a full-fledged IPL comprising 60 games and most likely in the UAE,” Patel had told PTI.
+“The IPL GC will meet within a week or 10 days and all decisions will be taken there.
+As of now, the plan is to have a full-fledged IPL comprising 60 games and most likely in the UAE;” Brijesh Patel had told PTI.

 Foreign players will fly indirectly to the UAE from their respective countries.

 “Our players will need at least three to four weeks of training, if not more.
-We will finalise all our plans once the BCCI announces the dates.
-It looks like the IPL will be in the UAE and we are ready for that,” a team owner told PTI.
+We will finalize all our plans once the BCCI announces the dates.
+It looks like the IPL 2020 will be in the UAE and we are ready for that;” a team owner told PTI.

 Earlier this month, BCCI treasurer Arun Singh Dhumal told Reuters they would consider hosting the IPL abroad as a last resort to salvage the tournament.